 If you’re thinking about becoming a surrogate, or if you’re a prospective parent evaluating your options, we’re here to answer your questions about surrogacy in New Hampshire.

-By exploring our website, you'll find out how our surrogacy program works – including the financial aspects, the medical aspects, some basic requirements and matching considerations.
+By exploring our website, you’ll find out how our surrogacy program works – including the compensation, the medical aspects, some basic qualifications, and matching considerations.
 If you prefer, contact us and we’ll be happy to answer your questions about New Hampshire surrogacy.

 ARTparenting’s founder, Meryl B. Rosenberg, Esq., has worked with hundreds of gestational surrogates since 1993.
 Meryl has earned a reputation as an innovator and leader in the field of reproductive law.
-As a volunteer in both local and international organizes she works to further the development and regulation of assisted reproduction.
-Read about Meryl Rosenberg.
+As a volunteer in both local and international organizations, she works to further the development and regulation of assisted reproduction.

-If you’re even contemplating the idea of becoming a gestational surrogate, you’re a uniquely compassionate person.
+If you’re contemplating the idea of becoming a gestational surrogate, you’re a uniquely compassionate person.
 Raising children is one of the greatest joys in life and a willingness to help others experience parenthood is profound.
-Our blog post, “Becoming a Surrogate: Is it Right for Me?”, offers four important questions to ask yourself.
+To help with your decision, our blog post, “Becoming a Surrogate: Is it Right for Me?”, offers four important questions to ask yourself.

 A few of the basic requirements:

 Given birth to a child of your own

 Helping others to build a family is one of the greatest gifts anyone can offer.
 We are grateful for your interest.

 If you are interested in our program or have questions about becoming a surrogate in New Hampshire, we would like to hear from you.
 Please fill out our short Surrogate’s Inquiry Form.